dataArtisans/flink-streaming-demo/README.md

 1. Access Kibana by opening [http://localhost:5601](http://localhost:5601) in your browser.

-1. Configure an index pattern by entering the index name “nyc-idx” and clicking on “Create”.
+1. Configure an index pattern by entering the index name "nyc-idx" and clicking on "Create".
-Do not uncheck the “Index contains time-based events” option.
+Do not uncheck the "Index contains time-based events" option.

+1. Select the time range to visualize with Kibana.
+Click on the "Last 15 minutes" label in the top right corner and enter an absolute time range from 2013-01-01 to 2013-01-06 which is the time range of our taxi ride data stream.
+You can also configure a refresh interval to reload the page for updates.

-1. Click on the “Visualize” button at the top of the page, select “Tile map”, and click on “From a new search”.
+1. Click on the “Visualize” button at the top of the page, select "Tile map", and click on "From a new search".

 1. Next you need to configure the tile map visualization:

-  - Top-left: Configure the displayed value to be a “Sum” aggregation over the “cnt” field.
+  - Top-left: Configure the displayed value to be a “Sum” aggregation over the "cnt" field.
-  - Top-left: Select “Geo Coordinates” as bucket type and make sure that “location” is configured as field.
+  - Top-left: Select "Geo Coordinates" as bucket type and make sure that "location" is configured as field.
-  - Top-right: Configure the time range which is displayed by Kibana.
-Click on “Last 15 Minutes” and enter an absolute time range starting at 2013-01-01 which is the day at which our taxi ride data set starts.
-  - Top-right: Configure an auto-refresh rate, for example 5 seconds.
   - Top-left: You can change the visualization type by clicking on “Options” (top left) and selecting for example a “Shaded Geohash Grid” visualization.
   - The visualization is started by clicking on the green play button.